dkamien66/TrustedToLead/README.md

 ## Who is involved?

 We're grateful for this opportunity from Jirs Meuris and Sandra Bradley.
+Tremendous thanks to those we interviewed to learn about advising.
 Team members:

 - Jeremy Kintana (Team Lead)